AlexGeControl/Auto-Car-01-Vision-03-Behavioral-Cloning/README.md

 ---

-#### 1. Solution Design Approach

-I just used NVIDIA net from the reference paper.

-After the first iteration I found it could attain decent performance in most scenes.
+#### 1. Discusses the approach taken for deriving and designing a model architecture fit for solving the given problem.

+My whole iteration process is built upon NVIDIA net [NVIDIA net](end-to-end-deep-network-for-autonomous-car.pdf)

+* In the first iteration:

+1. the layers are stacked exactly as it in final model except dropout2 is not used
+2. kernel size for conv layers are changed from 5-by-5 to 3-by-3 since smaller image is used than NVIDIA net
+3. the number of hidden units for the two fully-connected layers are 256 & 128, respectively

+The weighting ratio between straight & curved lane is set to default value, 0.5.

+* But after the first training iteration, I observed:
+1. the U-turn of validation error, which is the typical indication of overfitting, and the discrepancy between training & validation performance.
+2. the models poor performance on curved lanes, especially the two sharp turns after going over the stone bridge

+* So in the second iteration:

+1. dropout2 is added for fully-connected layer output
+2. the number of hidden units are shrinked to 128 & 64, respectively

+The weighting ratio between the two types of lane is increased to final value 0.6

+This network could not attain the fancy mae as the first network did, but it performs well on the testing track.

-So I chose it as my basic network architecture and focused on tuning hyper parameters to further improve its performance.
+So I chose the architecture attained in iteration 2 as my final network architecture.

 #### 2. Final Model Architecture

 Please refer to **Model Architecture and Training Strategy** section for my final model architecture.

-#### 3. Creation of the Training Set & Training Process
+#### 3. Discuss how the dataset was generated and show examples of images from the dataset

-I think the real challenge of this project is data collection & data preprocessing.
+I think the real challenge of this project is **data collection & data preprocessing**.

 * For **data collection**, after I realized I am a terrible in-simulator driver, I gave up generating data on my own since **the non-smoothing control inputs contained in my driving actions could only induce optimization difficulties to training process**